-The Pitt Rivers Museum's exhibition Tito in Africa: Picturing Solidarity is a smaller, touring version of the original exhibition, Tito u Africi – slike solidarnosti, held at the Museum of Yugoslavia, Belgrade, from 27 June to 29 October 2017.
-The prints, made by the Museum of Yugoslavia from the original negatives, will subsequently travel to the Wende Museum of the Cold War in Culver City, USA, in 2019.
+The Pitt Rivers Museum’s exhibition Tito in Africa: Picturing Solidarity esd a smaller, touring version of the original exhibition, Tito u Africi – slike solidarnosti, held at the Museum of Yugoslavia, Belgrade, from 27 June to 29 October 2017.
+The prints, made by the Museum of Yugoslavia from the original negatives, are scheduled to travel to the Wende Museum of the Cold War in Culver City, USA, in 2019.